bridgesense/lampready/README.md

 **SSL_PORT:**
 This port defaults to 443, but may be changed.
-Remember though, if the port is different it should be part of the URL entered into the browser:
+Remember though, if the port is set to something different it should be part of the URL entered into the browser:

 ```
 https://dev.lampready.com:443